readywebdev/coding-journal/README.md

 - Completed the Functions in JavaScript Course
 - Completed the original Hello, New York Course (Exercises 1 to 5)
 - Completed the extended Hello, New York Course (Exercises 6 to 10)
+- Complete the extended Review of Functions in JavaScript (Exercises 9 to 23)

 ## Achievements